 Beth Fisher

-I am a PhD student at M3CS with Prof. Jakob Hohwy researching computational models of the optimism bias to understand what optimism interventions we could use to treat depression.
+I am a Postdoctoral Research Fellow at M3CS and University of Sydney with Prof. Jakob Hohwy and Dr. Claire O'Callaghan researching computational models of the optimism bias to understand what optimism interventions we could use to treat depression.

 I am the co-host of Minds Matter, a conversational podcast about psychology, neuroscience and cognitive science, sponsored by M3CS.